Born This Way Ball

 The Born This Way Ball was the third concert tour by American singer Lady Gaga, in support of her second studio album Born This Way (2011).
 The tour visited every populated continent, and was ranked as the fifth highest-grossing tour of 2012 by Pollstar.
 The tour grossed $22.5 million in 2013 according to Pollstar's year-end chart from the 18 dates played, bringing the Born This Way Ball Tour's total gross to $183.9 million from 98 dates.
 The tour was well received by critics who praised the stage design, Gaga's vocal abilities and different expressive messages.

-On February 13, 2013, after already announcing the postponement of shows in Chicago, Detroit, and Hamilton two days earlier due to an injury, Live Nation and Lady Gaga announced the cancellation of the remaining concert dates due to the singer's development of a labral tear of the right hip caused by strenuous repetitive movements involved in the shows.
-The singer went through surgery to fix the damage caused.
+On February 13, 2013, after already announcing the postponement of shows in Chicago, Detroit, and Hamilton two days earlier due to an injury, Live Nation and Lady Gaga confirmed the cancellation of the remaining tour dates following her diagnosis with a labral tear of the right hip, caused by strenuous repetitive movements during the performances.
+She subsequently underwent surgery to repair the damage.